 Assistance in developing and implementing strategies to deal with surveillance, investigations, licence hearings, appointment as external compliance consultants reporting to regulators under enforceable undertakings and expert reports for licence hearings.

 Compliance frameworks, compliance plans, compliance audits and reports (internally or to regulators), agendas and minutes for compliance meetings.

 Assistance with the preparation of information to enable external auditors to complete audit reports in a timely manner for lodgement with regulators.

 Discussion and documentation of risks and risk management strategies with your teams and your management.

 Preparation and due diligence of offer documents, review of advertising brochures, website material and supporting documents to enhance your reputation and to minimise the risk of misleading information being circulated.

 Know Compliance helps clients to comply in a practical and cost efficient manner.
-To achieve success in your business, you need to focus on what you do best and to have the necessary licence(s).
-Let us help you with compliance, risk management and corporate governance matters which is what we do best.
+To achieve success in your business, you need to have the necessary licence(s), the time and resources to be able to focus on what you do best – running your business.
+Let us help you with compliance, risk management and corporate governance matters, which is what we do best.

 Since 1998 we have assisted a wide array of firms in the financial services and other industries to meet increasing levels of compliance and risk management.
-You can rely on our practical approach and knowledge as we have over 100 years of combined industry experience in assisting companies ranging from listed multinationals to sole director companies.
+You can rely on our practical approach and knowledge as we have over 100 years of combined industry experience in assisting companies ranging from sole director companies to listed multinationals.